hitokiri-mata/katacoda-courses/kubernetes-extensibility/kubectl-plugin-dev/step9-flags.md

 In the same file `k8s-cli/pkg/example/cmd/pod_list.go`{{open}}:

 - Near the top of the file in the `podListCmd struct` find where it reads `// status boolean` and add the following line `status bool`{{copy}} to the struct.
-- In the middle of the file in the `newPodList2Cmd` function find where it reads `// status flag` and add the following code to add a flag.
+- In the middle of the file in BOTH the `newPodListCmd` AND `newPodList2Cmd` functions find where it reads `// status flag` and add the following code to add a flag state setting logic for both functions.

 ```go
   f := cmd.Flags()